Optimal transfer of entanglement in oscillator chains in non-Markovian open systems: Optimal Transfer of Entangled States in Oscillator Chains: Closed-System Setup

-\(a_j\) is the annihilation operator for the \(j\)-th oscillators, and \(\eta_i\) determines the coupling mechanism: \(\eta_i = a_i\) for a rotating-wave approximation like coupling that preserves the total number of excitations, and \(\eta_i=q_i\) for position-position coupling.
+where \(p_j, q_j\) are the canonical momentum and position operators, \(a_j\) is the annihilation operator for the \(j\)-th oscillators, and~\(\eta_i\) determines the coupling mechanism: \(\eta_i = a_i\) for a rotating-wave approximation-like coupling that preserves the total number of excitations and~\(\eta_i=q_i\) for position--position~coupling.

 The control field would be applied to tune only the frequencies of the oscillators,